Setting up your Flutter environment, the right way — Part 1

 You can read more details in the documentation(opens in a new tab).

-ℹ️ Note: The example above isn’t a fully complete and working example, so you’ll need to complete a few more additional steps, which will be covered in part 2 of this series.
-In the meantime, please refer to the Flutter flavors documentation.
+The example above isn’t a fully complete and working example, so you’ll need to complete a few more additional steps, which will be covered in part 2 of this series.
+In the meantime, please refer to the Flutter flavors documentation(opens in a new tab).

-Android Studio Challenges
+Android Studio challenges

 Now, let’s return to my original difficulty with multiple Android Studio and JetBrains Toolbox installations on my computer.